-But then, you have heard many times the line “BE YOURSELF,” and that sounds so right but others can’t take your true self and expect you to change, and you get confused now, who is right.
+But then, you have heard many times “BE YOURSELF,” which sounds so right but others can’t take your true self and instead expect you to change, and you wonder what to do.

 That confusion is because you probably have not understood that two-word philosophy itself.
-To begin with, put yourself into this:

 Now, ask yourself, should Mr. John remain as he is or change?

-“John is a complete asshole, he is rude, bla bla bla,” that’s per whose definition?
+“John is a complete asshole, he is rude, blah blah blah” per whose definition?
 Based on whose standard?
 He is not committing any crime, cops is not behind him, he is not harming anyone.
-He is just living his life as it pleases him, WHY SHOULD HE CHANGE?
-Because no one could fit into his life neither a friend nor a date?
+He is just living his life as it pleases him.
+WHY SHOULD HE CHANGE? just because no one could fit into his life neither a friend nor a date?
 Or because to live by your expectations and set of standards?

 Hope you got the point.
 So, let’s jump into BE YOURSELF

 Be yourself is a philosophy rooted to individualism.
 Individualism is the moral stance, political philosophy, ideology, or social outlook that emphasizes the moral worth of the individual.
 Individualists promote the exercise of one’s goals and desires and so value independence and self-reliance and advocate that interests of the individual should achieve precedence over the state or a social group, while opposing external interference upon one’s own interests by society or institutions such as the government.